waaghals/Euhhh/README.md

 #Euhhh
 Quick and dirty Node.js Web App.

-Show a growing Euhhh whenever someone says Euhhh.
+Show a growing `Euhhh` whenever someone says Euhhh.

 ##How
 It works by letting every viewer of the service press the spacebar.

 The longer space is pressed the longer the Euhhhhhh.

 ##Why

+* Boredome
-Boredome, 30 min, three cups of coffee and a euhhhhhh... teacher.
+* Three cups of coffee
+* A euhhhhhh... teacher.